LH996 Frankfurt to Amsterdam (Business Class)

 The journey was a quick one, with a clear down and additional drinks offered as required.
 I was needing to functional when I landed, I had some water.
 Sometimes, it’s good to be prepared.

 The cabin was darkened for landing, with a wonderful view of Amsterdam underneath us.
 Alas, I couldn’t get a decent shot from an aisle seat.

 Eventually, our plane landed with a bump – and soon we were taxing over to the terminal.
 The taxi was rather short to the terminal, and soon enough the chimes dinged to allow everyone to get off the plane.

 Overall: Intra-European Business Class can be very variable thanks to the short legs involved.
-As such there has to be differentiation on catering and seat.
-The NEK seat again was bearable, but the catering could had been more creative I suspect.
+As such there has to be a differentiation between catering and seats.
+The NEK seat again was bearable, but the catering could have been more creative I suspect.

 Next: The Park Plaza, Schiphol Airport.

 Welcome to Economy Class and Beyond – The new name for GhettoIFE (and a lot more pronounceable).
 Expect in-depth coverage, analysis, route news as well as humour and madness as I only know how.